Debate veers from 'How you doing?' to 'Will you shut up?'

-CLEVELAND (AP) — It started out civil enough, with President Donald Trump striding deliberately to his lectern, and Democrat Joe Biden nodding to his opponent and offering, “How you doing, man?”
+CLEVELAND (AP) — It started out civilly enough, with President Donald Trump striding deliberately to his lectern, and Democrat Joe Biden nodding to his opponent and offering a “How you doing, man?”

-Within 15 minutes, the interruptions and talking over one another at Tuesday's presidential debate had deteriorated to the point that Biden blurted out, “Will you shut up, man?”
+But within 15 minutes, the debate had devolved into a series of endless interruptions, with Biden, seemingly unable to complete a sentence, finally blurting out, “Will you shut up, man?”

-There were no handshakes to start the first presidential debate of the 2020 general election.
-The traditional nicety was one of several formalities abandoned because of the ongoing pandemic.

-The 90-minute faceoff played out in a makeshift debate hall with a crowd of under 100 people due to coronavirus safety restrictions, in an atrium that previously was set up for use as a hospital for COVID-19 patients.
+It was a chaotic and unusually bitter first presidential debate of the 2020 general election, made all the more unusual by the the ongoing coronavirus pandemic.
+There was no friendly handshake to kick things off, no room full of supporters in each candidate's court.
+Instead, the debate played out before a socially-distanced audience of about 100 people in a makeshift debate hall built in an atrium that had been previously set up as an emergency hospital for patients with COVID-19.

-At other points, the two candidates dialed down their rhetoric, but then the interruptions would spring up again.
-When Trump was fielding a question about reports he paid just $750 in federal income taxes in 2016 and 2017, Biden was the one interjecting: “Show us your taxes.
+At other points, the two candidates dialed down their rhetoric, only to resume their interruptions once again.
+When Trump was fielding a question about a report that he paid just $750 in federal income taxes in 2016 and 2017, Biden was the one interjecting: “Show us your taxes.
 Show us your taxes.”

-The reaction from the mask-wearing crowd was inaudible on television as Trump frequently talked over Biden.
-There was no discernible response when the former vice president called the sitting president a “clown” and frustratedly told him to “keep yapping.”

-In the first head-to-head debate, the shadow of the coronavirus pandemic could not be missed.
-Crowds and pageantry were out.
-COVID-19 tests and masks were in.

-Roughly 50 minutes into the debate, moderator Chris Wallace's frustration came to a boil, as he tried to remain even-keeled and stop the rivals from talking over each other.
+Roughly 50 minutes into the debate, moderator Chris Wallace’s frustration came to a boil as he tried to regain control.

-“Gentlemen, I hate to raise my voice, but why should I be any different than the two of you?"
-Wallace said.
+“Gentlemen, I hate to raise my voice, but why should I be any different than the two of you?”
+Wallace said, drawing some muffled laughter from both sides of the otherwise mostly quiet room.

 Trump blamed Biden, but Wallace firmly pushed back to the president, “Frankly, you’ve been doing more interrupting.”

-Presidential debates are typically some of the most exciting nights of the campaign season, drawing thousands of staffers, media and guests.

-But this year, as with almost everything else, things were very, very different, with a long list of precautions in place before Trump and Biden took the stage.
+But was no discernible response when the former vice president called the sitting president a “clown” and told him to “keep yapping.”

+The television cameras also eliminated the difference in speaking volume between Trump and Biden that made Trump seem even more combative.
+Inside the atrium, Biden was sometimes hard to hear and spoke far more softly than Trump, until Trump attacked his family, and his volume rose.
+Biden also spoke more softly than Wallace, who repeatedly tangled with Trump as he tried to get the candidates to abide by the no-interruption rules their campaigns had agreed to —- sometimes making it seem like the debate was between them instead.

-Instead of the usual auditorium setting, the debate was hosted by the Cleveland Clinic and Case Western Reserve University in the spacious 27,000-square-foot (2,500-square-meter) atrium of the Sheila and Eric Samson Pavilion on the clinic’s Health Education Campus.
+The debate was hosted by the Cleveland Clinic and Case Western Reserve University in the 27,000-square-foot (2,500-square-meter) atrium of the Sheila and Eric Samson Pavilion on the clinic’s Health Education Campus.
 Notre Dame, the original debate host, withdrew because of the pandemic.

 Earlier this year, the building had been transformed into a temporary, 1,000-bed surge hospital, named Hope Hospital, for expected coronavirus patients.
 Though it never ended up needing to be used, the floor where the debate stage was built was not long ago lined with beds for patients and copper piping to bring in oxygen.

-The atrium, with its skylighted roof, was turned into a makeshift debate hall with a stage, red carpeting and elevated platforms for cameras.
-About 100 people watched, all of whom were tested for the virus.
+This time it was turned into a makeshift debate hall with a stage, red carpeting and elevated platforms for cameras.
+About 100 people watched, all of whom were tested for the virus and sat with plenty of distance between them.
+Guests were required to wear masks, though some — including members of the president's family — didn't.
+Seats were set with programs and antibacterial wipes.

-Each candidate's campaign was given 20 tickets to hand out to guests, said White House chief of staff Mark Meadows.
-Trump's guests included his wife, Melania, and his four adult children.
-Seats were set with programs and anti-bacterial wipes.
+Most in the crowd did abide by the social distancing and mask-wearing rules.
+At least one audience member even wore a bright red “MAGA” face mask, technically a violation of rules prohibiting campaign paraphernalia.

 Some in Trump’s section tried to greet the first lady with a standing ovation as she walked in, but with the sparse crowd it didn’t quite come together.